pinot-contrib/pinot-docs/basics/concepts.md

 A Pinot [minion](components/cluster/minion.md) is an optional cluster component that executes background tasks on table data apart from the query processes performed by brokers and servers.
 Minions run on independent hardware resources, and are responsible for executing _minion tasks_ as directed by the controller.
 Examples of minon tasks include converting batch data from a standard format like Avro or JSON into segment files to be loaded into an offline table, and rewriting existing segment files to purge records as required by data privacy laws like GDPR.
 Minion tasks can run once or be scheduled to run periodically.

 Minions isolate the computational burden of out-of-band data processing from the servers.
-Although a Pinot cluster can function with without minions, we recommend using minions to offload processing and improve performance.
+Although a Pinot cluster can function with without minions, they are typically present to support routine tasks like batch data ingest.